Brendeen/reading-notes/reading_notes_class_1.md

 1. Look at every new assignment as a fun and challenging experience. ✍️
 2. Study and be passionate about my work, however big or small. 😃
 3. **LEARN FROM MISTAKES!!!** 🙌

+### Learning markdown...
+Markdown is a simple coding language similar to HTML with much simplier commands.
+A great example is writing a sentance.
+In HTML, you would have to start the line with <p> and end the line with <p/>... however